frankdekker/symfony-log-viewer-bundle/docs/configuration-reference.md

 **type**: `string|null`.

-As log files can contain multiple lines per log entry, this pattern is used to find the start of a log entry.
+As certain log files can contain multiple lines per log entry, this pattern is used to find the start of a log entry.
 Any lines not matching the pattern will be appended to the line before.
 The default monolog regex pattern is `/^\[\d{4}-\d{2}-\d{2}[^]]*]\s+\S+\.\S+:/` and matches: